PatrickIsNotADog/patrickisnotadog.github.io/_posts/2015-12-01-dependency-injection-with-spring.md

 ## What about Spring?

-Spring controls the wiring, the configuring and the life cycle of the components using the Spring container, which contains beans, that represent the application’s components and the associations between them.
+Spring controls the wiring, the configuration and the life cycle of the components using the Spring container, which contains beans, that represent the application’s components and the associations between them.
 There are two kinds of containers available to the developer:

 * Bean factories, which are the simplest containers and provide basic support for dependency injection.
 * Application contexts, which are extended bean factories, that also provide application framework services, such as: